svstanev/node-di-container/README.md

 var local = di.cacheableContainer(scoped);
 ```

-Resolving dependecies always starts from the current container and moving down the chain up until it is resolved or there is no parent.
+Resolving dependecies always starts from the current container and moving up the chain of parent container up until it is resolved or there the top most container is reached.

 ### Registering dependencies
-Dependencies can be defined in three ways - as values, service or factory function:
+Dependencies can be registered in three ways - as values, service or factory function:

 #### Values
 Values can be any valid JavaScript object and are resolved to the value they are registered with: